joegwu/simpleAnsibleWeb/README.md

-# simpleAnsibleWeb
+## Simple webserver ansible project

 - Requires Ansible 1.2 or newer
 - Expects CentOS/RHEL 6.x hosts

 ## preparation steps:
 1. vi hosts
 	modify files to set the correct ip address of web servers where httpd will be loaded. you can have more than two web servers in this file.
 2. vi group_var/ha
 	modify the variables accordingly. at this point, this play book supports two web server for a HA server

 Then run the playbook, like this:

 ####### A: using HA configuration
 to install httpd servers
 	ansible-playbook -i hosts web.yml to install ha servers
 	ansible-playbook -i hosts ha.yml when the playbook complete you should be able to access to the web page at HA server's ip address, which will redirect to https protocol